How to read the Machine Learning Is Fun! book

 First, you need to download the book from the link you received via email.

 If you purchased the Developer Edition, also go ahead and download all the extras.
-The virtual machine image is large (about 12 gigs), so make sure you download over a connection where you won’t get charged a usage fee!
+The virtual machine image is large (about 12 gigs) and split across 3 files, so make sure you download over a connection where you won’t get charged a usage fee!

 Step 2: Read the book